Do Iron Supplements Affect Your Period?

 Can I Take Iron Pills While on my Period?

 Yes, you can take iron pills while on your period.
 Taking iron supplements during your period can help replenish the iron lost through menstrual blood and support your overall iron levels.
-However, it's important to follow the dosage recommended by a healthcare professional and to monitor for any side effects, as excessive iron intake can be harmful.

 Does Iron Supplementation Help with Period Cramps?